MS-XIII/GalacticMenu/README.md

 ## FEATURES ##

-- changed welcome ui a little
+- changed welcome ui text a little
+- changed font on welcome ui text and date/time stamp
 - changed teleport location when script is enabled
 - added spectating osd/players (AUTOMATICALLY TURNED ON) will tell you if modder is spectating someone or when you are spectating someone